 For shippers from China to the US, the coronavirus has been profoundly disruptive, causing major delays to both manufacturing and shipping.

-The majority of Chinese factories have resumed production, but COVID-19’s impact in the US is creating a variety of other challenges including declined demand, restrictions on Amazon FBA, and potential delays at US ports.
+Production in China is essentially back to normal, but COVID-19’s impact in the US is creating a variety of other challenges including declined demand and potential delays at US ports and warehouses.

 Additionally, restrictions on air travel both into and within the US have dramatically reduced air freight capacity, leaving space tight and prices volatile.

 For the latest developments visit the Freightos.com updates page.

 Often the most important freight factor when shipping from China is cost.